abinit/abinit/doc/tutorial/eph4zpr.md

 $$ \ee^\QP_\nk = \ee_\nk + \Re\, \Sigma_\nk^{\text{e-ph}}(\ee_\nk). $$

-This approach is equivalent to standard time-dependent Rayleigh-Schrodinger perturbation theory.
+This approach is equivalent to a (thermal average of) standard time-dependent Rayleigh-Schrodinger perturbation theory.
 In the linearized QP equation, on the contrary, the self-energy is Taylor-expanded around the KS eigenvalue and the QP correction is obtained using